slotix/dataflowkit/README.md

 ## Fetch service
 **fetch.d** server is intended for html web pages content download.
-Depending on Fetcher type, web page content is downloaded using either Base Fetcher or Splash fetcher.
+Depending on Fetcher type, web page content is downloaded using either Base Fetcher or Chrome fetcher.

 Base fetcher uses standard golang http client to fetch pages as is.
-It works faster than Splash fetcher.
+It works faster than Chrome fetcher.
 But Base fetcher cannot render dynamic javascript driven web pages.

-Splash fetcher is intended for rendering dynamic javascript based content.
-It sends requests to [Splash javascript rendering service](https://github.com/scrapinghub/splash).
+Chrome fetcher is intended for rendering dynamic javascript based content.
+It sends requests to Chrome running in headless mode.

-Splash passes retrieved data to parse.d service.
+Chrome passes retrieved data to parse.d service.

 ## Parse service
 **parse.d** is the service that extracts data from downloaded web page following the rules described in configuration JSON file.
 Extracted data are returned in CSV, JSON or XML format.

 *Note: Sometimes Parse service cannot extract data from some pages retrieved by default Base fetcher.
 Empty results may be returned while parsing Java Script generated pages.
-Parse service then attempts to force Splash fetcher to render the same dynamic javascript driven content automatically.
+Parse service then attempts to force Chrome fetcher to render the same dynamic javascript driven content automatically.
 Have a look at http://quotes.toscrape.com/js/ which is a sampe of JavaScript driven web page.*

 ## Installation
 Using [dep](https://github.com/golang/dep)